manticoresoftware/manticoresearch/installer/specification.md

 ### Homebrew

 If `brew` is available and `apt-get`, `yum`, and `dnf` are not available, the installer uses Homebrew.

+Homebrew detection is intentionally package-manager based, not OS-name based.
+Homebrew can exist on Linux, and macOS can exist without Homebrew installed.
+Native apt/rpm package managers take precedence when present; Homebrew is the fallback only when `brew` is available and no supported native package manager is detected.

 Install Manticore: